DeepShah1406/Menu_Management_System/README.md

 - phpMyAdmin: Used for database management.

 ## Contributing
 Feel free to fork this repository and make improvements.
-Contributions are welcome!
+Contributions are welcomed!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/DeepShah1406/Menu_Management_System/blob/main/LICENSE) file for details.